Contributed by Tsvetkova Bebov and Partners, a member of Eversheds Sutherland.

 The Financial Supervision Commission is the competent local regulator in relation to the Bulgarian capital market.
-The FSC approves prospectuses and supervises the trading in financial instruments.
+The FSC approves prospectuses and supervises the trading of financial instruments.
 The FSC is also the competent regulator and supervisor for public companies.
-Its powers include ongoing supervision of public companies in relation to their compliance with transparency requirements, the Market Abuse Regulation regime, and corporate governance standards set in Bulgaria and the protection of the rights of the investors in financial instruments at large.
+Its powers include ongoing supervision of public companies in relation to their compliance with transparency requirements, the Market Abuse Regulation regime, corporate governance standards set in Bulgaria, and the protection of the rights of the investors in financial instruments at large.

 5.2.
 Timeline, number of draft submissions, review and approval process

-The procedure for approval of the prospectus by the FSC usually takes around two months for first-time issuers and around a month and a half for follow-on offerings by more frequent issuers.
-However, after the introduction of the New EU Prospectus Legislation the practice of the Bulgarian regulator is gradually evolving towards shortening of the terms for prospectus approval to meet the international standards for scrutiny of prospectuses.
+The procedure for approval of the prospectus by the FSC usually takes around two months for first-time issuers and around а month and a half for follow-on offerings by more frequent issuers.
+However, after the introduction of the New EU Prospectus Legislation and the Bulgarian National Regime, the practice of the Bulgarian regulator is gradually evolving towards shortening the terms for prospectus approval to meet the international standards for scrutiny of prospectuses.